Dakalo-Ndonde17/CYBER-SECURITY-RESOURCE/EDUCATIONAL PLATFORM  & FREE COURSES /03 TOP RATED CYBER SECURITY CERTIFICATIONS.md

-# Hacker Media Session 03 - Certifications
+# Hack Media - Certifications

 # Certs to be evaluated
 * Offsec